No pink-quote therapy

-For the woman who became everything she was supposed to be and still feels something is missing.
+For the woman who became everything she was supposed to be and still feels far from herself.

-A new kind of women’s space for rest, self-return, and beginning again.
+KHORA is a women's world for self-return after years of performance, adaptation, and invisible exhaustion.
 Not self-optimization.
 Not healing theater.
-Not another performance.
+Not another identity to wear beautifully.
 A quieter, truer place to come back to yourself.

 The work may be there.
 The home may be there.
 The family may be there.
 The responsibilities are certainly there.